Skip to product information

 The Curse of Beauty

-Before the Muses spoke of Medusa, a woman inspired the myth.
+Before the Muses sang of Medusa, a woman inspired the myth.
+Before the Muses could sing, a priestess witnessed it all.

-Winner of the gold medal for the 2022 Readers' Favorite Awards in Fiction-Mythology and shortlisted for the 2022 Historical Fiction Company's Book of the Year, The Curse of Beauty is "a masterful work of historical fiction."
+Winner of the gold medal for the 2022 Readers' Favorite Awards in Fiction-Mythology and shortlisted for the 2022 Historical Fiction Company's Book of the Year, The Curse of Beauty is "a masterful work" set in "a world reeling with magical realism."

 Format